-A Waikato couple holding out against a council plan to put a road through a bird sanitary on their property for a subdivision are hoping thousands of people tie themselves to trees along the route to stall the roadworks.
+A Waikato couple holding out against a council plan to put a road through a bird sanctuary on their property for a subdivision are hoping thousands of people tie themselves to trees along the route to stall the roadworks.

 Seven Sharp reports Murray and Margaret Shaw have created a sanctuary for birds that's free for the public to enjoy.
 And they don't want to sell.